German minister to pay first visit to Moscow since February

 "The German government is watching the situation with great concern," said deputy government spokeswoman Christiane Wirtz.

-In addition to the Ukraine crisis, Steinmeier's talks in Moscow may also focus on efforts to secure a deal on curbing Iran's nuclear programme by a Nov.
+In addition to the Ukraine crisis, Steinmeier's talks in Moscow may also focus on efforts to secure a deal on curbing Iran's nuclear program by a Nov.
 24 deadline.

 "We are pleased that in these talks there is a constructive, useful exchange with Russia.
 And we hope that this remains so until the end of the talks," said Schaefer.